Last Updated January 2023 by Sam Fraleigh

 344 $b optical $2 rdarm – Add if not present.

-344 $g stereo $2 rdacpc (this field will very based on the wat the sound was captured, e.g. mono, surround, etc. – Add if not present.
+344 $g stereo $2 rdacpc (this field will very, based on how the sound was captured, e.g. mono, surround, etc. – Add if not present.

 347 audio file $2 rdarm – Add if not present.